Granite Park Backpacking Guide: Pine Creek Pass & Italy Pass Trails

 Last summer, I joined my friends Emily and Stephanie for a backcountry trip into the Sierra, up the Pine Creek Pass Trail to Granite Park.
 What started with LA traffic and a midnight arrival at the trailhead turned into a weekend full of alpine magic.

-I rolled into Bishop extremely late Thursday night and car-camped at the Pine Creek Trailhead under a sky full of stars.
-When we got up the next morning, we quickly repacked our bags, and ate a quick breakfast before finally hiting the trail — me still very much recovering from a quick trip to Asia, some serious jet lag, and a post-COVID energy dip.
-Basically, the worst combo for hiking uphill with a 28lb pack.
+I rolled into Bishop close to midnight on Thursday night and car-camped at the Pine Creek Trailhead under a sky full of stars.
+When we got up the next morning, we quickly repacked our bags, and ate a quick breakfast before finally hitting the trail — me still very much recovering from a bout of COVID, some serious jet lag from a quick trip to Asia, and hardly any sleep the night before.
+Basically, the worst combo for hiking uphill with a 25lb pack.

 Truthfully, about a mile and a half in, I almost turned back.
-I felt completely awful and didn’t want to slow the girls down.
-But they were troppers, and sat with me in the shade, pumping me with electrolytes and snacks, and gave me the kind pep talk I needed to pull myself together.
+I was so excited for this trip.
+I had been looking forward to it for months, but I felt completely awful and I really didn’t want to slow the girls down.
+But they were troopers and sat with me in the shade, pumping me with electrolytes and snacks, and giving me the kind pep talk I needed to pull myself together.
 We took it slow, and step by step, I started to feel like myself again.

-We reached Upper Pine Lake just in time for lunch, then continued past Honeymoon Lake, which was beautiful, but also absolutely swarming with mosquitos.
-We explored around the lake for a few, but after struggling to find a decent campsite for the three of us, we decided to keep climbing.
+We reached Upper Pine Lake just in time for lunch, so we took a short break in the shade along the shoreline, took in the views and then continued past Honeymoon Lake, which was beautiful, but also absolutely swarming with mosquitos.
+Honeymoon Lake was where we originally planned to set up camp.
+There is a knoll on the east side of the lake with some decent campsites overlooking the lake and a number of sites tucked in the pines along the north side of the shore, but after struggling to find a decent campsite for the three of us that was bug-free, we decided to keep climbing.

 We found the most perfect campsite tucked on a rise overlooking the stream, with distant waterfalls providing the kind of white noise that makes you sleep like a rock.
 After dinner, we tucked in early to rest up for a possible summit day.